-Dosage of ARV drugs should be prescribed according to the SMR and not solely on the basis of age.
-Adolescents in early puberty (i.e., SMR 3 or less) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., SMR 4 or 5) should follow adult dosing schedules.
+Dose of ARV drugs should be prescribed according to the patient's SMR and not solely based on age.
+Adolescents in early puberty (SMR 3 or less) should be administered doses on pediatric schedules, whereas those in late puberty (SMR 4 or 5) should follow adult dosing schedules.
 However, SMR and age are not necessarily directly predictive of drug pharmacokinetics (PKs).
-Because puberty may be delayed in children with perinatally acquired HIV, continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
-Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition youth from pediatric to adult doses.
+Because puberty may be delayed in children with perinatally acquired HIV, 16 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
+Data are lacking on the optimal doses for each ARV drug for this group of children; therefore, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered when determining when to transition youth from pediatric to adult doses.
 Youth who are in their growth spurt period (i.e., SMR 3 in females and SMR 4 in males) and who are following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
-Therapeutic drug monitoring can be considered in each of these circumstances to help guide therapy decisions.
+Therapeutic drug monitoring can be considered in these circumstances to help guide therapy decisions.
 PK studies of drugs in youth are needed to better define appropriate dosing.
-For a more detailed discussion, see the Pediatric Guidelines.
+For a more detailed discussion, see the Pediatric Antiretroviral Guidelines.